hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

 - [ ] Determine if drinks can be refrigerated in advance, or if ice and ice bins are needed. - Jim has some 6" tall plastic totes which we've used in the past to ice drinks, and they could be used upon request.
 - [ ] Determine if any prepared food needs to be refrigerated and confirm there is space - OpenWorks has a large and small refrigerator and there is typically space as long as the refrigerators have been cleaned out of old stuff
 - [ ] Determine if a freezer is needed and available at the venue. - OpenWorks has a very small freezer, so we'd definitely need to verify space in advance.
+- [ ] Determine if any convection ovens, hot plates, or insulating pads / coolers are need to keep food warm

 - [ ] Purchase any food, drinks, plates, napkins, etc in advance
 - [ ] Purchase volunteer beer and any special volunteer snacks.
-A 15 mix pack of Oskar Blues beer is usually enough.
+A 15 mix pack. like Oskar Blues, is usually enough.
-- [ ] Reimburse any volunteers for budgeted food costs

 ### Tasks (At the Event Venue)
 - [ ] Prepare any food that’s being made on-site